rich-iannone/gridwell/README.md

       HTML / PDF / DOCX / XLSX / … output
 ```

-Here, **Table** is the in-memory, validated `gridwell_ir::Table` — the single
+Here, **Table** is the in-memory, validated `gridwell_ir::Table`.
+It's the single
-representation every input funnels into and every writer reads from (not a separate
+representation that every input funnels into and every writer reads from (not a
-artifact; it's the same schema as the IR JSON, just parsed and checked).
+separate artifact as it's the same schema as the IR JSON, just parsed and checked).

 The workspace is a set of small, focused crates: